- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/29610_alex_shingeltoncropped2.rev.1451943950.jpg)"/>

 “The World in 2050” is back for the second year!

-Following a successful 2017 debut competition open to Lake Forest College students, the 2018 competition will offer a chance for select high school students to participate.
+Following a successful 2017 debut competition open to Lake Forest College students, the 2018 competition has expanded into two groups:

-The competition asks students to produce responses to the following question—what will the world of the future hold at the half-century mark?
+The competition asks participants to produce responses to the following question—what will the world of the future hold at the half-century mark?

-The competition in each category–high school and college student–will be judged by a panel of Lake Forest College faculty and Trustees.
+The competition in each group—high school and college student—will be judged by a panel of Lake Forest College faculty and Trustees and representatives from the participating high schools.

 The competition will open on December 1, 2017, and close to submissions on March 1, 2018.
-Stay tuned for details of how to submit.
+Stay tuned for details on how to submit.

-The winners and runners-up will be announced at an awards ceremony in Lake Forest on April 10, 2018, where they will be invited to perform or screen their selected work.
+The winners and runners-up will be announced at an awards ceremony in Lake Forest on April 10, 2018, where they will be invited to perform or screen their selected work at the close of the annual Lake Forest College Student Symposium.

 Read about the 2017 winners from Lake Forest College.